harterrt/harterrt/content/mozilla/pub-true.md

 as "pub true"** or "true enough".
 Basically, the idea is that they'd hold up in a bar conversation but they're not meant to be used for much else.
-It get's you into the ballpark but you probably shouldn't bet the business on them.
+It gets you into the ballpark
+but you probably shouldn't bet the business on them.

 I'm happy with the results so far.